There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) essay; (2) a corpus-based translation project; and (3) a laboratory-based end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) essay; (2) a corpus-based translation project; and (3) a laboratory-based end-of-semester oral.
 Further information is available in the unit outline.

 - Unit Coordinator(s)